 After the items in STEP 2 are completed, the Teacher Education Committee will review your application.
 Applications received by Oct.
 15 will be reviewed by Nov.
 1; applications received between Oct.
 15 and March 1 will be reviewed by April 1.
 If everything is satisfactory, you will receive a letter congratulating you on your acceptance into the Northwestern College Teacher Education Program.

-As you progress through the Teacher Education Program, build a relationship with your advisor so he or she can help make sure you've met all the requirements necessary before student-teaching:
+As you progress through the Teacher Education Program, build a relationship with your adviser so he or she can help make sure you've met all the requirements necessary before student-teaching:

 - We are transitioning from the 100-multicultural-hour requirement* to 50-hour badges: diversity, service, leadership, STEM, professional, tutoring.
 Currently there is also "Special Topics: Holocaust" badge available.
 Two badges must be completed before you student teach: the diversity badge and at least one other of your choosing.
 All of your earned multicultural hours will be transferable to the diversity badge, and most will be transferable to the service badge depending on the work completed. *We are transitioning to badges to make this requirement more flexibly meet student needs and interests.
 We also want to provide more accurate and appropriate documentation of the work you do outside the classroom.
 Badges are used in other organizations to show experience and expertise, and we expect our new badges approach will offer more opportunities for you to highlight the beneficial distinctives of your "Teacher as Servant" education at Northwestern.
 To recognize students who exceed our badge expectations, we will honor graduates who earn 5 or more badges.
 We will be adding to the badges listed above; special topics badges will change year-to-year.
 All transfer of hours from the 100-multicultural-hour requirement to badges must take place during the 2016-17 school year.
 If you have questions about the badges, contact Prof. Chris Nonhof.

 - Consider your student-teaching options before deciding which placement is best for you.